turtlegrammar/cats-countdown/README.md

 It's live at https://rachelwantsacat.com/ .

-My goal was to implement this game as simply as possible, using a single html file and no frameworks.
+My friend requested that the interface be as simple as possible and be anti-gamified.
+And my goal was to implement this game as simply as possible, using a single html file and no frameworks.

 Given a set of 6 numbers, like: